arizn-network/arizn-network-consensus-contracts/scripts/README.md

 ```
 8. Go to Contract > +Watch > Enter Address and ABI for KeysManager contract
 9. Verify that everything is correct
 10. Now you are all done.
-You should see that 2 miners organized PoA consensus and both should mine the blockchain.
+You should see that 2 miners organized arizn consensus and both should mine the blockchain.
 Feel free to add as many nodes as you want using this setup.

 # Cleanup